SamuelMacKay/Memory-game/README.md

 - have a confetti/firework effect when you beat previous score.

-- difficulty option, removing/adding to make it easier/harder, with a leaderboard for each difficulty.
+- difficulty option, removing/adding arrows to make it easier/harder, with a leaderboard for each difficulty.

 ## Testing